Viv-Wei/BrainVital8/README.md

 # BrainVital8
-A collection of papers related codes
+A collection of papers related codes.<br>
 There are three types of code: R code, jupyter code, and shell scripts.

 ## Core operation